Tag: SNAP

 On Tuesday, about 50 people rallied at Senator Capito's Charleston office, asking her to "stop playing politics with our lives," end the government shutdown, and forget the border wall.
 Rally speakers emphasized how the shutdown does the most harm to the people who need the most support – seniors, struggling families, and kids.
 More here on how you can help end the shutdown.
 More

-Issues: Budget prioritiesInequalityKids and familiesPovertySNAPWorkers
+Issues: Budget PrioritiesInequalityKids and familiesPovertySNAPWorkers

 Action Alert January 14, 2019